 UMass Architecture provides an accessible, intellectually rigorous design education that firmly grounds students in the art and science of the built environment.
 The interdisciplinary, collaborative program embraces spirited, socially progressive, and environmentally responsive design.
 As New England?s first and only public architecture program, the University of Massachusetts at Amherst seeks to significantly broaden the interest in and access to a professional training in architecture throughout the North Atlantic region.

 Our cross-campus curriculum has its home base in the Department of Architecture within the College of Humanities and Fine Arts, with integrated core coursework within the Department of Art, the College of Natural Science and the College of Social and Behavioral Studies.
 Students have additional access to relevant coursework and opportunities throughout the Five College consortium.
 While there are specific requirements and a recommended sequence of classes at the undergraduate and graduate levels, undergraduates are encouraged to diversify their educational experience through open electives.
-Graduate student will be guided in assembling a study plan which will culminate in a Master of Architecture thesis or Master of Science project.
+Graduate students will be guided in assembling a study plan which will culminate in a Master of Architecture thesis or Master of Science project.

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.
 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.